 Andalusia Culinary & Cultural Expedition

-Andalusia ranks as the largest region in Spain, stretching south from the sunny cities of Cordoba and Grenada all the way to the Atlantic ocean and the Mediterranean Sea.
-Andalusia embodies the classic image of Spain to the fullest, from the flamenco dancing and bullfighting to the flamboyant nightlife and ancient architecture.
-Andalusia also boasts many delicious foods, offering travelers a chance to stimulate their palettes while exploring the region.
+· Andalusia ranks as one of the largest regions in Spain, stretching along the southern coast and both the Atlantic Ocean and the Mediterranean Sea.
+Andalusia is rich with culture and history and embodies the classic image of Spain—from the flamenco dancing and bullfighting, to the flamboyant nightlife and ancient architecture.
+And as one of Spain’s top culinary destinations, it’s the ideal setting for all the foodies out there looking to stimulate their palates while exploring the community.

 Trip Summary: Andalusia, Spain | 7 Days